 By keeping her mom in the early and more cognitively aware stage longer, Karen's caregiving journey will be much less stressful than if she waits and the dementia and behaviors get worse.
-Since many people with dementia are greatly helped with an anti-depressant, and bad moods are often smoothed out, I suggested she discuss that with the doctor as well.
+Since many people with dementia are greatly helped with an anti-depressant, and moods are often leveled out, I suggested she discuss that with the doctor as well.

 I loved my own challenging elderly father, but I didn't like him as he was so hard to care for with his lifelong nasty temper, narrow-mindedness and angry outbursts.
 He had never used the "F" word his whole life (my mother would have slapped him silly), but when I took care of him and he got mad, suddenly it was every other word to me.
 I'd cry and beg him to stop berating me, just hating him for treating me so badly.